Is Premium Gas Worth It?

 $0 — no benefit for most cars

 Premium gasoline (91 or 93 octane) costs $0.15 to $0.25 more per litre than regular (87 octane) at most Canadian stations.
-On a 50-litre fill-up, that is $7.50 to $12.50 extra per tank.
-Over a year of weekly fill-ups, you are spending $390 to $650 more for premium fuel.
-The question is whether you get anything for that money.
+On a 50-litre fill-up, that’s $7.50 to $12.50 extra.
+Over a year of weekly fill-ups, you’re spending $390 to $650 more for premium fuel.
+The question is whether your car gets any benefit from it.

 Pros